esphome/esphome-devices/src/docs/devices/Shelly-Uni/index.md

 Tested by [Protoncek](https://community.home-assistant.io/u/Protoncek).

 Device return pure ADC readings, so need to multiply to get actual voltage.
-Highly probably linear approximation is not most accurate, but looks more or less acceptable.
+Linear approximation looks more or less acceptable.
 Possible multiply factors: 14.64 on 15V range, 30.64 on 30V range.

 ## Basic Configuration